 Instructions

 Wet a sheet of rice paper in water.
-Only dip it in water once, otherwise it will go sticky and loose its shape and will become hard to manage.
+To wrap the rice paper dumplings, dip the rice paper sheets in the water once; otherwise, it will go sticky and lose its shape and will become hard to manage.

-Heat a flat frying pan on a medium heat and pour a teaspoon of the neutral oil.
-Place 4-6 rice paper rolls at a time in the pan and fry for 2 minutes on each side until crispy.
+Heat the pan.
+Heat a flat frying pan over medium heat and add a teaspoon of neutral oil.
+Fry 4-6 rice paper rolls at a time, cooking for 2 minutes on each side until golden and crispy.

-Mix all the sauce ingredientsin a bowl until well combined.
-The sauce is ready for dipping.
+Make the sauce.
+Combine all the sauce ingredients in a bowl and stir until well blended.
+Then, it's ready for dipping.

 Notes